vaguesyntax/ii-vynx/.github/README.md

 ./setup-ii-vynx.sh
 ```

-Tip: You can see all flags you can use with `--help`:
+Tip: You can see all flags with `--help`:
 ```
 ./setup-ii-vynx.sh --help
 ```